giorgiop/giorgiop.github.io/_posts/2019-10-7-mapping-the-deepfake-landscape.md

 ---
-title: 'Mapping the Deepfake Landscape'
+title: 'Mapping the deepfake landscape'
-summary: 'Foreword to our <a href="https://deeptracelabs.com/resources/">"The State of Deepfakes"</a> 2019 report. <br>
+summary: 'Foreword to our <a href="https://deeptracelabs.com/resources/">"The State of Deepfakes"</a> 2019 report.
           Media coverage:
           <a href="https://edition.cnn.com/2019/10/07/tech/deepfake-videos-increase/index.html">CNN</a>,
           <a href="https://www.bbc.com/news/technology-49961089">BBC</a>,